 Beppu is the onsen capital of Japan, with a variety of steaming and bubbling hot springs to help you relax.
 For those who want to try something different, there are also sand, mud and steam baths.

-If, instead of soaking in a hot spring, you just want to observe, you can visit Jigoku 地獄, or “hells”.
-These consist of seven hot springs that include boiling mud pools and steaming pools of different colours.
+If you just want to observe a beautiful, boiling hot, landscape you can visit Jigoku 地獄, or “hells”.
+These consist of seven hot springs that include boiling mud pools and steaming pools of different colours for you to observe.

 Locals here have really harnessed the thermal energy and even use it to cook food.
 Jigoku mushi 地獄蒸し is a method of steaming food using the natural steam from the hot springs.
 You can visit a place called Jigokumushi Kōbō Kannawa 地獄蒸し工房鉄輪, which is a cooking centre where you can rent steam cookers.
 Just bring your own food, pay, steam and enjoy.